-Description Use the plugin to support inputs of Quantum Espresso pw.x executable.
+Description Use the plugin to support inputs of Quantum Espresso cp.x executable.
+Note that most of the options are the same of the pw.x plugin, so refer to that page for more details.

-• tested from pw.x v5.0 onwards.
+• tested from cp.x v5.0 onwards.
 Back compatibility is not guaranteed (although versions 4.3x might work most of the times).